- Branded customer-facing support site

 The Help Center consists of a knowledge base and a community platform.

 Use the knowledge base for the official content provided by your company or organization.
-The Help Center consists of three main page types: category landing pages, section landing pages, and articles.
+The Help Center consists of categories, sections, and articles.

 Categories are the top-level organizing containers of the Help Center.
-Categories contain sections and sections contain articles.
+Categories contain sections.
+The Help Center must have at least one category.
 If you have only one category in your Help Center, then the category itself is hidden to end-users, and they see only the sections in your Help Center.

 Articles are content items such as tech notes or help topics.

 Community (Guide Professional and Enterprise)